 Admission fee: 7 Euro.
 Opening hours: from 9 am until sunset

 My personal tip: All the tour operators guide the tourists through the village of Amalfi in the morning and then head to Ravello in the afternoon.
 Be there in the morning to avoid the crowds.

-After our relaxing afternoon, we decided to visit Positano for a stroll and to take some photos.
-We were pretty laid back but the car drive along the narrow coastal road resulted in a real ordeal.
+After a relaxing afternoon, I decided to visit Positano for a stroll and to take some photos.
+I was pretty laid back but the car drive along the narrow coastal road resulted in a real ordeal.
 It seems everyone owning a car is on the road and there’s just not enough space for so many.
-It took us ages to get there and apart from that, there was no chance to stop taking some shots as there were cars parking far outside Positano.
-After quite a while we were lucky enough to find parking to finally start exploring the village.
-We walked hundreds of stairs down to where the hot spot was to discover that this place was not the right one for us.
+It took me ages to get there and apart from that, there was no chance to stop taking some shots as there were cars parking far outside Positano.
+After quite a while I was lucky enough to find parking to finally start exploring the village.
+I walked hundreds of stairs down to where the hot spot was to discover that this place was not the right one for me.
 It was jam-packed and touristy, the restaurants are crowded and expensive.
 It looks amazingly beautiful from the water with its steepness and all the houses built into the rocks.
-But apart from that and the view from the top downwards we couldn’t find any highlight that kept us hanging out there for a couple of hours.
+But apart from that and the view from the top downwards I couldn’t find any highlight that kept me hanging out there for a couple of hours.

 My tip: If you feel the same you might want to discover Praiano, the village before you reach Positano.
 It is smaller and a great location for sunsets.